wernerjoss/grav-plugin-fullcalendar/README.md

 # Fullcalendar Plugin

 The **Fullcalendar** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-It reads an ICS Calendar File and shows Events in a monthly Calendar Widget on your Page(s) - including Month Specific Image (it available):
+It reads an ICS Calendar File and shows Events in a monthly Calendar Widget on your Page(s) - including Month Specific Image (if available):
 ![](monthpic.png)

 ## Installation